Donald Trump Wanted To Appear Frail After Leaving Hospital, Then Rip Open Shirt To Reveal Superman T-Shirt

 “When he left the hospital, he wanted to appear frail at first when people saw him, according to people with knowledge of the conversations,” the report noted.
 “But underneath his button-down dress shirt, he would wear a Superman T-shirt, which he would reveal as a symbol of strength when he ripped open the top layer.”

-Trump ultimately did not go forward with the plan, the newspaper added, but did make public remarks calling on people not to fear the virus and not let it dominate their lives.
+Trump ultimately did not go forward with the scheme, the newspaper added, but did make public remarks calling on people not to fear the virus and not let it dominate their lives.
 The remarks drew considerable pushback from those who believed that he was downplaying the severity of the pandemic, and being insensitive to those who have lost loved ones.

+The comparison attracted viral interest, leading the term “Willy Wonka” to shoot to the top of Twitter’s trends in the U.S. late in the day on Saturday.
 As many noted, Wilder said he came up with the idea for the somersault by himself because it would destroy the audience’s trust in the eccentric candymaker.

 “I knew that from that time on no one would know if I was lying or telling the truth,” Wilder explained back in 2016, via Business Insider.